clamy54/BlackBox-Cue/README.md

 - **Continue mode** : Use Continue mode across all your pads to create an automatic playlist that plays through your entire cue list.
 - **Crossfade + Continue** : Combine crossfade with Continue mode for seamless transitions between tracks.
 - **Auto-Trim** : Most audio files have a small amount of silence at the beginning.
 Auto-Trim detects this and skips it, so your cues start right on the sound.
 Silence longer than 10 seconds at the beginning or end of a track is considered intentional and will not be trimmed.
+- **Sequential cue lists without a timeline** : You don't need a timeline or sequencer to run a scripted show.
+Simply set several consecutive pads to **Continue** mode, and the last pad of each sequence to **One-Shot**.
+When you trigger the first pad, the sequence plays through automatically and stops at the end.
+For the next scene, trigger the next pad (or switch to the next page) and start a new sequence.
+This approach is much easier to set up than programming timed cues on a timeline -- anyone can do it, even without stage management experience.
+It also remains fully flexible: you can skip a cue, repeat one, or jump to any pad at any time during the show.

 ---